MisakaRinOwO/UE5-Grid-Experiment/README.md

 `WorldToGrid()` converts a world-space hit location into a logical grid coordinate.

-This allows player input, raytrace hits, pathfinding, and scenario rules to operate on the same grid data model.
+This allows player input, raytrace hits, pathfinding, movement budget checks, and scenario rules to operate on the same grid data model.

 ### Event-Driven Input

 Input is handled outside the `GridManager`.

 The Player Controller / Pawn Blueprint owns Enhanced Input events and cursor raytracing.
-The `GridManager` owns the reusable grid data and pathfinding logic.
+The `GridManager` owns the reusable grid data, movement rules, and pathfinding logic.

 Current input flow: